popphp/docs/user_guide/http_and_the_web.rst

     $sessFoo->bar = 'baz'

-What's happening "under the hood" is that an array is being created with the key ``foo`` in the main ``$_SESSION`` variable and any data that is saved or recalled by the ``foo`` object will be stored in that array.
+What's happening "under the hood" is that an array is being created with the key ``foo`` in the main ``$_SESSION`` variable and any data that is saved or recalled by the ``foo`` namespaced session object will be stored in that array.

 .. code-block:: php